pluralitybook/plurality/scripts/index/README.md

 - Removed keywords "not found" in "NotFound.csv". those are once added by human, not found by machine and then not found by additional human eyes.
 - Tried to remove space after ⿻, but it won't improve outputs.
 - For example, "Advanced Research Projects Agency" is recorded as in 2-0, but in the latest PDF, it found in 3-3.
 Searching only within the specified section, as chosen by the user, should not be the default behavior; it should be limited to cases where there are too many hits.
+- For example, "Parliament of Things" is in text but not hit.
+It is because the new line with spaces causes extra space like: "Parliament of  Things".
+This fix resulted in a decrease in the number of "not found" keywords from 242 to 79.

 ## first step (~3/26)
 - `Plurality Book Indexing Exercise - Main.csv`: raw file exported from [Spreadsheet](https://docs.google.com/spreadsheets/d/1gmyjFbErt_CW8-qLKChSpciLlCDGUhLriYFov0HO3qA/edit#gid=0)